 The second event happened just a few months ago which, with hindsight, probably drove the decision to start down this new path more so than any other.
 Riding up the elevator with a senior member of my former firm, we had a very brief discussion on who our clients were; the individuals that invested in our funds, or the distribution channel that sold the funds.
 This was horrifying to me.
 I take my fiduciary obligations seriously, yet it was not clear that our industry did anymore.

 Making this career change was not an easy decision.
 There is a comfort in having an employer and receiving a paycheck.
 But that comfort was being overwhelmed by the path my industry was on.
 I have been seeing too many examples of investment advisors charging a large fee for providing poor results and confusing/scaring their clients to cloud the discussion.
 Things need to change in the investment world, and my career seemed like the first course of action.

 The above may sound somewhat sobering but it shouldn’t prevent one from investing.
 It is just a phase the economy and markets go through.
 It requires an approach that may differ from recent historical methods.
 It requires a diligence and respect for the environment, and an understanding of the drivers for long term investing.
 And it requires patience as the world works through its issues.

-Within this site, you will see the way Robert and I view the investment world and the workings of the economy.
+Within this site, you will see the way we view the investment world and the workings of the economy.
 We will attempt to explain, as we understand them, the drivers to economic activity and the variables we find important to experience a future where your savings produce superior purchasing power.